lukeFalsina/Grab-n-Run/README.md

 ```
 #### 4. Publish the signed and aligned version of the source container

-Once that you have obtained *LoaderAppAligned.apk* you need to make also this resource **available on line**.
-Notice that in this case both remote locations that uses **HTTP** or **HTTPS** protocols are fine as long as they are accessible from the web.
-As an example again you can store the container in your "Public" *Dropbox* folder and get back a **public URL** like "https://dl.dropboxusercontent.com/u/00000000/LoaderAppAligned.apk".
+Once you have obtained *LoaderAppAligned.apk*, you need to make also this resource **available on line**.
+Notice that, in this case, both remote locations that use **HTTP** or **HTTPS** protocols are fine as long as they are accessible from the web.
+Again, as an example, you can store the container in your "Public" *Dropbox* folder and get back a **public URL** like "https://dl.dropboxusercontent.com/u/00000000/LoaderAppAligned.apk".

 #### 5. Set up dynamic code loading with GNR in the application

-In the end it is time to set up a *SecureDexClassLoader* instance to **fetch your remote container and developer certificate**, **store it in a safe place** and **perform a signature verification** before dynamically loading your code.
+In the end, it is time to set up a *SecureDexClassLoader* instance to **fetch your remote container and developer certificate**, **store it in a safe place** and **perform a signature verification** before dynamically loading your code.

 **Copy and paste** the code below in one of the Activity in your target Android project, where you have *already imported GNR*, to **dynamically and securely load** an instance of the class *"com.example.MyClass"*:
 ``` java